LRacoci/permutation-graphml/datasets/darwin/README.md

 #### Geometric Figures

 This dataset contain 3 types of geometric figures (square, rectangle and line).
 Where we use different geometric transformations(scale, translate, rotate).

-It is possible to change the image size (H,W) and choose the type of geometric figure that contain each synthetic image.
+It is possible to change the image size (H,W) and choose the type of geometric figure that contain each synthetic image.<br> The code is show in `geometric_shape_dataset`.

 <table>
   <tr>